 Most newspapers have sections for local news, shopping and advertisements, business, sports, humor (the comics), entertainment, the arts, and travel, as well as national and international news.

 This 2001 New York Times article discusses that newspaper’s coverage of the Holocaust (the Nazi murder of millions of Jews during World War 2) sixty years earlier.
-Because the writer (a former editor of the Times) is talking about news that the New York Times chose to emphasize (cover in detail on the front page) and to de-emphasize, he uses many of the words discussed above.
+Because the writer is talking about which news that the New York Times chose to emphasize (cover in detail on the front page), he uses many of the words discussed above.
 As you read the article you can see how they are used in context.

 I want to mention two more words it uses: 'append' (used twice) and 'reluctance.'
 To append is to attach something to the end of the main article.
 (An appendix is a separate chapter at the end of a book or paper that provides extra, related information that doesn’t fit with the main topic of the book or paper.)